Contact tracing

 This article is accompanied by sample forms, dataset definitions and sample data saved in this folder.

-1. Overview
+1. Introduction

 Contact tracing is a public health intervention to limit the spread of infectious diseases like COVID-19.
 It involves identifying close contacts of confirmed cases and monitoring their health status closely.
 These are the key elements of contact tracing (Center for disease control and prevention):